Boosting egg quality through nutrition: Sandra Greenbank’s evidence-based tips

-A woman’s diet ultimately affects ovulation and egg health, two of the most important areas of female fertility to focus on, as well as the environment inside the womb, in which the baby will grow and thrive for the duration of the pregnancy.
-It takes three months for an egg to mature, ready for ovulation, so it is best to allow this time to prepare for a healthy conception.
+A woman’s diet can influence ovulation and egg health – two key areas of female fertility – as well as the environment inside the womb, where a baby will grow and develop throughout pregnancy.
+As it takes around three months for an egg to fully mature before ovulation, it can be helpful to focus this time on supporting your body ahead of conception.

 Carbohydrates